 and patterns on all types of surfaces, from wallpaper to fabric to dinnerware.
 In

-these courses, you'll explore a career as a designer, colorist, stylist, studio director,
+these courses, you will explore a career as a designer, colorist, stylist, studio

 HTS 171 Weaving: Create Fabrics for Fashion and Fine Art

-In this challenging and engaging beginners weaving class you will explore your artistic point of view through the development of woven textiles.
+In this challenging and engaging beginners weaving class, you will explore your artistic point of view through the development of woven textiles.
 Using fundamental weaving and tapestry techniques, you will be introduced to designing woven fabrics for fashion and creating fine art wall hangings.
 Learn how to set up a hand loom and ultimately broaden your portfolio with original woven pieces.
-You'll also gain insight into the many careers available designing woven textiles.
+You will also gain insight into the many careers available designing woven textiles.

 HTS 173 Designing with Pattern

-Students can let their creativity run wild, learning how to create and apply patterns to just about anything!
+Let your creativity run wild by learning how to create and apply patterns to just about anything!
 Patterns will be visually mapped to products using Adobe Photoshop to make it look like the finished product actually exists.
-Students will develop a print collection (plaids, florals, stripes, geometrics, randoms or whatever) and use that art to generate an original product line.
-Students can design for fashion apparel, accessories, interiors for home or business, consumer products such as skateboards, yoga mats or anything else imaginable.
-From pattern concept to desired product, students will create a product line that is their own creation.
-Gallery View more about textile and surface design here...
+You will develop a print collection (plaids, florals, stripes, geometrics, randoms or whatever) and use that art to generate an original product line.
+You can design for fashion apparel, accessories, interiors for home or business, consumer products such as skateboards, yoga mats, or anything else imaginable.
+From pattern concept to desired product, you will create a product line that is your own creation.
+Designing with Pattern Gallery

 HTS 174 Knit Design for Fashion and Textiles